Rory-Sullivan/rs_ray_tracer/readme.md

 Ray tracing typically outperforms more traditional rendering methods on visual fidelity.
-For example, notice the inverted image of the dragon seen through the glass ball in the above image, this is something that is very difficult to achieve with traditional rendering.
-The main downside is that ray tracing involves a lot more compute so is much slower than traditional methods.
+For example, notice the inverted image of the dragon seen through the glass ball in the above image; this is something that is very difficult to achieve with traditional rendering.
+The main downside is that ray tracing involves a lot more compute so it's much slower than traditional methods.

 ## What is this based on?
 I based my ray tracing implementation on the Book Series "Ray Tracing In One